Quantum Big Bounce in Wheeler-DeWitt scattering theory: Ekpyrotic and LQC-like transitions: Abstract

 \section{Abstract}

-We present a rigorous formulation of the Quantum Big Bounce for the closed isotropic Universe, filled with a self-interacting scalar field, that emerges from the interaction with an ekpyrotic potential.
+We present a rigorous description of the quantum dynamics of the closed isotropic Universe in the presence of an ekpyrotic-like scalar field, expressed in terms of relativistic quantum scatterings.
 Working in a covariant approach to the minisuperspace, we demonstrate the quantum equivalence between parametrizations in terms of the logarithmic scale factor and the volume variable.
-The analogy between the Wheeler-DeWitt equation and the Klein-Gordon equation, alongside a proper definition of asymptotic states, allows the identification of two different bouncing scenarios: one in which the transition occurs over a fixed direction of the internal time arrow, corresponding to a LQC-like scenario, and one involving a reversal of the internal time flow.
-The high-energy divergence in the former case shows the incompleteness of the WDW theory and the need for regularization.
-Therefore, the WDW theory is valid up to a given energy threshold.
-The latter transition, corresponding to an ekpyrotic scenario, is instead well-posed at any energy scale at the first perturbative order.
-While the Ashtekar school Big Bounce is expected to be recovered when high-energy corrections are included in this scheme, the WDW alone can avoid the cosmological singularity in a quantum mechanical fashion.
+The analogy between the Wheeler-DeWitt equation and the Klein-Gordon equation, together with a proper definition of asymptotic states, allows us to construct a relativistic quantum-mechanical scattering framework.
+We describe the bouncing transitions a collapsing Universe undergoes when interacting with a Dirac delta potential, which represents the limit of an infinitely steep ekpyrotic potential.
+Two different transition channels can be distinguished depending on whether the relational time flow is preserved or not.
+We show that bouncing transitions cannot be neglected for highly delocalized states in coordinate space.